-1.0 Objective: At the end of the session, the trainee should be able to state the characteristics of a good team, distinguish the various types of teams and list the guidelines to build a good team.
+1.0 Objective: At the end of the session, the trainee should be able to state the characteristics of a talented team, distinguish the various types of teams, and list the guidelines to build an excellent team.

 2.0 The Basic Of “Teams”

-2.3 The team is a basic unit of performance for most organisations.
-Successful team experiences are memorable because of both-what is accomplished and what each member learns in the process.
+2.3 A team is a basic unit of performance for most organizations.
+Successful team experiences are memorable because both-what is accomplished and what each member learns in the process.
 Teams need to be flexible and responsive to changing events and demands, i.e. the demand of merging individual accountability with mutual accountability.

-2.4 A team is a small number of people with complementary skills, who are committed to a common purpose, performance goals and approach for which they hold themselves mutually accountable.
+2.4 A team is a few people with complementary skills, who are committed to a common purpose, performance goals, and approach for which they hold themselves mutually accountable.

 2.7 Projects: which require creative input from members, though working in different roles.
 The major attribute is to work in unison and generate new products.